-Second Time: Phone goes to teacher until the end of the day and returned.
+First Time: Phone goes to teacher until the end of the day and returned.
+A communication home will be made to make parents/guardians aware.

-Third Time: Phone is sent down to office until the end of the day and returned.
+Second Time: Phone is sent down to office/Assistant Principal until the end of the day and returned.
+A communication home will be made to make parents/guardians aware.

-Fourth Time: Phone goes to Administration, contact parents and student will sign a phone agreement.
+Third Time: Phone goes to Administration, contact parents and student will sign a phone agreement.